 We start to assemble but fail miserably.
 We are stuck with the dilemma of wanting to test the product as soon as possible and the fear of committing errors and ruining it.
 Now hours have passed, and you are still trying to decipher a piece of paper that has illustrations of parts you can’t even distinguish between one another.

 Imagine your product is in front of you looking as close to its real form as possible with a step-by-step demonstration of how to build it.

 Educating your customers on how to assemble, use, maintain, and repair your product is crucial.
 However, the traditional way of providing this support is obsolete.

 The first apparent problem with paper manuals is in its expression “PAPER”.
 The environment is already suffering from enough problems to burden it with manuals that no one reads or cares about anymore.
 We all toss them somewhere and start assembling while hoping for the best.
 It is very boring and noneducative that the intended solution has turned into a problem.

-In a business context, this mean of communication is not profit friendly.
+In a business context, this means of communication is not profit-friendly.
 From printing hundreds of thousands of documents in multiple languages to hiring someone to answer the never-ending support calls and someone else to train and teach operators on how to get accustomed to a machine, the whole process is overwhelmingly costly and time-consuming.

-All these flaws and more are exactly what 3D solves.
+All these flaws and more are exactly what a 3-dimensional user manual template solves.